 ‘No one really owns The Banks’

 Development projects in other Cincinnati neighborhoods, such as Oakley or Over-the-Rhine, are often peppered with questions from the public before becoming reality.
-Developers are often asked about the affordability of a housing project, if the project fits with a historic look or if the development allows for easy flow of pedestrians or cyclists.
+Committees and council members ask developers about affordability of housing projects, how projects fits into the historic look of neighborhoods, or if the developments allows for easy flow of pedestrians or cyclists.

-But The Banks, which was essentially a blank slate two decades ago, typically escapes that public scrutiny.
+But The Banks, which was essentially a mud pit two decades ago, typically escapes that public scrutiny.